 I was an intensive care patient in 2011 in Milton Keynes after a cardiac arrest spending 3 weeks in a coma under the care of Mo Peskett and her team.
 I attended ICUsteps Milton Keynes group as soon as I was physically able and it soon became obvious to me the vitally important role ICUsteps played for both mine and many ex patients mental rehabilitation.
 I joined the board in 2014 and for the last 3½ years I have been the Treasurer.

 My day job has been working as a finance business partner within Policing and latterly the public sector project world.

 Andrew Davis - Trustee

 I am a retired banker and civil servant and spent time in intensive care in 2013.
 After discharge I was lucky to find the ICUsteps support group in Milton Keynes which helped my recovery.
 As there was no functioning support group locally in Bedford I later set up a new group with my wife (also an intensive care ex-patient) and three ITU staff which has been well supported.
 I have been a Trustee for twelve months and am assistant to the charity’s Information Manager.

-Julie Highfield - Trustee
+Olivia Fulton - Trustee

-Christina Jones - Research Manager
+Christina Jones - Trustee and Research Manager

 I retired from clinical work as a Nurse Consultant in Critical Care Follow-up in October 2013.
 Before my retirement I ran the counselling service for ICU patients as well as running the follow-up clinic, seeing patients on the wards and at home and running research projects.
 Just before I retired I helped set up the ICUsteps Cheshire and Mersey support group.